 Building an Email List

 Each person starts from zero, regardless of whether you are starting up or have an existing list in another venture.
-The list in existence is likely to completely differ with the intended one in terms of interests and taste; so you don’t gain the upper hand from that.
+The list in existence is likely to completely differ from the intended one in terms of interests and taste; so you don’t gain the upper hand from that.

 Let that not dishearten you, since it is an opportunity for you to grab.
-Begin by directing people to your site and engage them with the contents of their taste or interest in how their needs can be met.
+Begin by directing people to your site and engage them with the contents of their taste or interest on how their needs can be met.